MANAGEMENT DISCUSSION ANALYSIS

 The Company maintains comprehensive internal control system commensurate with the sizeof its operations and monitoring procedure for all the major processes to ensurereliability of financial reporting timely feedback on achievement of operational andstrategic goals compliance with policies procedures laws and regulations safeguardingof assets and economical and efficient use of resources.

-The Internal Audit Department of the Company periodically reviews the effectiveness andefficacy of Internal Control Systems and procedures.
-Audits are finalized and conductedbased on internal risk assessments.
-Significant deviations from the standard proceduresare brought to the notice of the Board periodically and corrective measures arerecommended for implementation.
+138 of the Companies Act 2013.
+M/s.
+K. Baldawa & Co. have confirmed about theirre-appointment.
+The Internal Auditors periodically reviews the effectiveness and efficacyof Internal Control Systems and procedures.
+Audits are finalized and conducted based oninternal risk assessments.
+Significant deviations from the standard procedures are broughtto the notice of the Audit Committee/Board periodically and corrective measures arerecommended for implementation.
 All these steps facilitate timely detection of anyirregularities frauds and errors and early remedial measures to be undertaken so that nomonetary losses are sustained.

 INTERNAL CONTROL OVER FINANCIAL REPORTING

 The Company has in place adequate internal financial controls commensurate with thesize scale and complexity of its operations.
 During the year such controls were testedand no reportable material weakness in the design or operations were observed.
 The Companyhas policies and procedures in place for ensuring proper and efficient conduct of itsbusiness the safeguarding of its assets the prevention and detection of frauds anderrors the accuracy and completeness of the accounting records and the timely preparationof reliable financial information.